With the U-Value tool Joint U-Value you can calculate and display Joint U-Values according to EN ISO 12631.

 The type to determine the frame width (Automatic, 2 Constructions or 3 Constructions) can be customized later in the Properties flyout (cf. figure 2).
 If the frame width is determined automatically based on the selected frame materials, the method to calculate the frame width (Max of projections, Cold side projection, Warm side projection), as well as the frame materials themselves, can be customized later in the Properties flyout (cf. figure 2) too.

-The definition of a joint U-value is explained in detail in tutorial 5.
+The definition of a joint U-value is explained in detail in lesson 5.

 In special cases, if the frame width can't be exactly defined using the frame materials (e.g. "Z-Profiles"), you can also adapt the dimension manually by moving the position of the start points of the dimension objects using the Select, Move, Scale tool or the Edit tool respectively.
 You can also change the text positions of the help objects, of the U-values of the base construction and the dimension lines with the same tool.